String Quartets, Op. 20 (Haydn): Equality of voices

 Prior to opus 20, the first violin, or, sometimes, the two violins, dominated the quartet.
 The melody was carried by the leader, with the lower voices (viola and cello) accompanying.
 In opus 20, Haydn gives each instrument, and particularly the cello, its own voice.
 An outstanding example of this is the second quartet in C major.
 The quartet opens with a cello solo, accompanied by the viola and second violin.
-This was virtually unheard of in Haydn's time.
 Another example is in the slow movement of the fourth quartet, in D major.
 This movement is a set of variations, written in D minor; the first variation is a duet between viola and second violin, and the third variation is a solo for cello.

+According to Tovey, much of this equality of voices is achieved through the use of counterpoint.
+Fugue texture "is a most important resource as a type of instrumentation.
+Obviously it solves the problem of equality in quartet-writing by a drastic return to Nature, and puts the four instruments where the voices were when all harmony was counterpoint."
+However, some scholars argue by pointing to earlier works such as the Opus 5 string quartets (1756) of Franz Xaver Richter, Haydn was not the first to achieve such "equality of voices" in string quartets.

 Structural innovations

 With the opus 20 quartets, Haydn moved forward the development of the sonata form.
 A movement written in sonata form has an exposition, where the themes and motifs of the movement are presented; a development section, where these themes are transformed; and a recapitulation, where the themes are restated.
 Traditionally, the restatement closely matched the original exposition.
 But Haydn, in opus 20, uses the restatement to further develop the material of the movement.
 For example, in the F minor quartet, Haydn embellishes the original theme, and rearranges the original material, adding to the musical tension as the movement moves to the coda.
 In the G minor quartet, the recapitulation is hardly a recapitulation at all; while all the original materials are included, they are rearranged and transformed.

 There are other structural innovations in opus 20.
 Haydn develops the idea of "false reprise".
 In the fourth quartet, in D major, for example, Haydn sneaks into the recapitulation of the first movement, treating it dramatically as though it is a continuation of the development.
 Haydn also experiments with cyclical structure: the reuse of thematic and rhythmic materials in different movements, to give an overall unity to the piece.